specht/champ/README.md

         RTS
 ```

 Here, we declare the type of the global variable in the same place the variable itself is declared, using `u8`, `s8`, `u16`, or `s16` to declare the type.
-Later, we can just watch the variable by issuing a champ directive like `@FOO@`.
+Later, we can just watch the variable by issuing a champ directive like `@FOO`.
 In this example, we use the `(post)` option to see the variable contents after the `STA` operation.

 ![FOO at PC 0x600b](doc/example02_1.gif?raw=true)